 Also, make sure you find something within FinTech and Cybersecurity that you enjoy.
 It’s a big space and there’s a lot of opportunity.

 Most importantly, don’t be concerned about being the only person.
 It’s easy to be consumed by the fact that you may be different than those around you – instead, change it.
-Let others see that it’s possible and foster a new community of people in the space.
+Let others see that it’s possible and foster a new community of diversity and inclusion in the workplace.

 This interview has been edited and condensed for clarity.
-Gender and gender identity are one of the eight dimensions of demographic and cognitive diversity recognized through the Diversity and Inclusion program at Interac.
+Gender and gender identity are one of the eight dimensions of demographic and cognitive diversity recognized through the Diversity and Inclusion in the workplace program at Interac.